 Sales of Natural Gas.
 Sales for resale of natural gas in interstate commerce made by intrastate pipelines or their affiliates are subject to FERC regulation unless the gas is produced by the pipeline or affiliate.
 Under current federal rules, however, the price at which Energy Transfer sells natural gas currently is not regulated, insofar as the interstate market is concerned and, for the most part, is not subject to state regulation.
-Effective as of January 12, 2004, the FERC has issued rules that require pipelines and their affiliates who sell gas in interstate commerce subject to FERC's jurisdiction to adhere to a code of conduct prohibiting market manipulation and transactions that have no legitimate business purpose or result in prices not reflective of legitimate forces of supply and demand.
-Those who violate such code of conduct may be subject to suspension or loss of authorization to perform such sales, disgorgement of unjust profits, or other appropriate non-monetary remedies imposed by FERC.
-The rules are subject to rehearing and possible court appeals.
-We cannot predict the outcome of these further proceedings, but do not believe Energy Transfer will be affected materially differently from other intrastate gas pipelines and their affiliates.
+The FERC has proposed rules that would require pipelines and their affiliates who sell gas in interstate commerce subject to FERC's jurisdiction to adhere to a code of conduct prohibiting market manipulation and transactions that have no legitimate business purpose or result in prices not reflective of legitimate forces of supply and demand.
+The FERC has proposed that those who violate such code of conduct may be subject to suspension or loss of authorization to perform such sales, disgorgement of unjust profits, or other appropriate non-monetary remedies imposed by FERC.
+We cannot predict the outcome of this proceeding, but do not believe Energy Transfer will be affected materially differently from other intrastate gas pipelines and their affiliates.
 In addition, Energy Transfer's sales of natural gas are affected by the availability, terms and cost of pipeline transportation.
 As noted above, the price and terms of access to pipeline transportation are subject to extensive federal and state regulation.
 FERC is continually proposing and implementing new rules and regulations affecting those segments of the natural gas industry, most notably interstate natural gas transmission companies, that remain subject to FERC's jurisdiction.
 These initiatives also may affect the intrastate transportation of natural gas under certain circumstances.
 The stated purpose of many of these regulatory changes is to promote competition among the various sectors of the natural gas industry and these initiatives generally reflect more light-handed regulation.
 We cannot predict the ultimate impact of these regulatory changes to Energy Transfer's natural gas marketing operations, and Energy Transfer notes that some of FERC's more recent proposals may adversely affect the availability and reliability of interruptible transportation service on interstate pipelines.
 Energy Transfer does not believe that it will be affected by any such FERC action materially differently than other natural gas marketers with whom it competes.